 "You don’t wait till they’ve banned all cars from the roads before you let your children walk across.
 You teach them the skills they need to be safe, even though crossing the road is inherently risky.
 We hope the ebook helps to do the same for internet use."

-At JournoLink we have found, that an inspiring quote added to your press release is an excellent way to arouse empathy and to humanise your story.
+At JournoLink we have found, that an inspiring quote added to your press release is an excellent way to arouse empathy and humanise your story.
 Use words that will have an impact on your reader, talk about your achievements, your struggles, or even talk about universal themes.
 You want your quote to connect with the reader, and inspire them to check out your product or service.
 Make it relatable.

 "It’s important to do what makes you happy.
 Spend money on yourself and the things that you enjoy, whether that is spending time reaching an exercise goal, booking a holiday to look forward to, or even simply eating 5 pieces of fruit each day.
 These goals can all up our sense of happiness and well-being and contribute to beating the January blues"